Site icon View from La Vila

 Walk off the platform towards the town centre and stroll over the railway bridge.
 Don’t worry about the trams – there’s a separate walkway for pedestrians.
 You get great views over the Rio Amadorio to the casas colgantes (hanging houses) on the walls of La Vila’s old town.

 The rail bridge over the Rio Amadorio, La Vila Joiosa.
-More elegant than the rather functional box girder bridges along the rest of the line
+More elegant than the rather functional box girder bridges along the rest of the line.
+You can walk across it into the town centre.

 The tram bridge, La Vila.
 The tracks are narrow gauge – the rails are only 1 metre apart, compared with almost 1.7 metres for a mainline train.